capiscio/capiscio-rfcs/docs/002-trust-badge.md

    a.
 Registry-issued (levels 1–4): GET {iss}/.well-known/jwks.json or use cached CA JWK.
 Verifiers MUST NOT dereference `{iss}` unless it is already in the trusted issuer allowlist (SSRF defense).
    b.
 Self-signed (level 0): Load the public key for `iss` (which equals `sub`) from the local trust store
 5. Verify signature against verification key
-6. Validate claims:
+6. Validate claims (with clock skew tolerance of 60 seconds):
-   a. exp > current_time (not expired)
+   a. exp > current_time - 60s (not expired, with skew tolerance)
-   b. iat <= current_time (not issued in future)
+   b. iat <= current_time + 60s (not issued in future, with skew tolerance)
+   c. nbf (if present) <= current_time + 60s
-   c. iss is in verifier's trusted issuer list (for level 0, the did:key must be explicitly trusted)
+   d. iss is in verifier's trusted issuer list (for level 0, the did:key must be explicitly trusted)
-   d. aud (if present) includes verifier's identity
+   e. aud (if present) includes verifier's identity
 7. Validate IAL-1 key binding (if ial="1"):
    a.
 Resolve the DID Document for `sub`
    b.
 Dereference `cnf.kid` to a `verificationMethod` in the DID Document